rayray55555/cse15l-lab-reports/lab1.md

 2, directory is /home/lecture1
 3, The output of this command is not visible, but its effect is to change the current working directory to home/lecture1
 4, This is no an error, When this command is executed successfully, there's no output; the command silently changes the current directory to the specified path.

+for cd command with a path to a file as an argument.
+1,
+2, No such file or directory.
+3, cd command does not work with file paths, only directories.
+4, It will result in an error because the command expects a directory path, not a file path.